 The 6000 has a motor that offers up to 10,500 oscillations and 48,000 pulsations, compared to the 8,800 and 40,000 of the Pro 5000.

-Unless you use both brush side by side and really analyse them, might you be able to notice that power difference.
+Unless you use both brush side by side and really analyze them, might you be able to notice that power difference.

-Long term, there may well be valid argument to say the 6000 can clean better.
+Long term, there may well be a valid argument to say the 6000 can clean better.

 I wouldn’t make this the deciding factor in your choice between the 2 brushes.

 If you want to dig down into the technicalities of whether one cleans better than the other, you need to consider the brush heads.

 The 6000 comes with the CrossAction head, whilst the 5000 comes with a FlossAction.